kbialek/ulauncher-bitwarden/README.md

 DONE:
 =====
+- remove the "/" prefix in entry names
 - show notification when something is copied to clipboard
 - show notification when correct passphrase is entered
 - size the passphrase window more better